A short explainer

 In person at UCD Innovation Academy.

-Along with this, you can expect 25+ hours of additional effort each week – including individual & team activities, tasks, project work, and self-study.
+In addition to classes, students can expect 25+ hours of additional effort each week – including individual & team activities, tasks, project work, and self-study.
 Typically students are given the time from 1.30pm to 4.30pm for this work.

 Fees and Funding